code-and-effect/effective_addresses/README.md

 end
 ```

-The permitted paramaters are:
+The actual permitted parameters are:

 ```ruby
 [:full_name, :address1, :address2, :city, :country_code, :state_code, :postal_code]
 ```

-### Helpers
+### Form Helpers

-Use the helper in a formtastic or simpleform form to quickly create the address fields.
+Use the helper in a Formtastic or SimpleForm form to quickly create the address fields.
 This example is in HAML:

 ```ruby
 = semantic_form_for @user do |f|